How to create reports?

 Where do I find the reports?

-To ‘run’ the standard reports, click on the hamburger menu in the top left.
+To ‘run’ the standard reports, click on the Engage Process logo in the top left.
 Select ‘Reports’ and you will see that the reports are divided into the categories ‘Publication’ and ‘Process’.

 Publication

-The reporting options in this category deal with (part of) all processes that are shared or published.
+The reporting options in this category are about (part of) all processes that are shared or published.
+By the way, the combination is not possible.

-The standard reports, which can be customised as needed, can be found under ‘Documents’, ‘Roles’ and ‘Processes’.
+The standard reports, which can be adjusted if you want, can be found under ‘Documents’ and ‘Roles’.

-All reports can be exported to PDF, Word and Excel.
+You can export all reports to PDF, Word and Excel.

-Self-made reports can also be saved by clicking the ‘Save’ button at the bottom left, so you don't have to create the same report every time.
-These can be brought up at ‘Cross-references’ under the ‘New report’ button.
+You can also save self-made reports by clicking on the ‘Save’ button at the bottom left, so that you do not have to create the same report every time.
+These can be called up via the main menu under ‘Reports’ and then under 'My reports' under the heading 'Publication'.

 Process

-The reporting options in this category relate only to the process that is currently open.
+The reporting options in this category only apply to the process that is currently open.

-The standard reports, which are customisable, can be found under ‘Documents’ and ‘Roles’, in addition to some more specific options, namely ‘RASCI matrix’, ‘RASCI roles per activity’, and ‘Activities per RASCI role’.
+The standard reports, which can be adjusted if you want, can be found under ‘Documents’ and ‘Roles’ and a number of very specific ones, namely ‘RASCI matrix’, ‘RASCI roles per activity’, ‘Activities per RASCI role’.

-All reports can be exported to PDF, Word and Excel.
+You can export all reports to PDF, Word and Excel.

-Self-made reports can also be saved by clicking the ‘Save’ button at the bottom left, so you don't have to create the same report every time.
-These can be called up under ‘Cross-references’ under the ‘New report’ button.
+You can also save self-made reports by clicking on the ‘Save’ button at the bottom left, so that you do not have to create the same report every time.
+These can be called up via the main menu under ‘Reports’ and then under 'My reports' under the heading 'Process'.